Rahudman Harahap: Mayor of Medan

 On 22 July 2009, Harahap was appointed as the acting mayor of Medan to replace Afifuddin Lubis.
 The following year, Harahap ran as mayor of Medan, as one of ten candidates in the race and Dzulmi Eldin as his running mate.
 The election system used is an absolute majority system meaning if a pair of candidates do not receive a majority of votes then a second round of voting will be organsied by the general election commission to achieve an election where a pair of candidates get over half of the vote.
 None of the ten candidates won over 30 per cent of votes, with Harahap and Dzulmi winning 21.2% of votes and advancing to runoffs.
 Harahap would win the runoff with 65.88% of votes.
 He was sworn in as mayor on 26 July 2010.
 In that election, some voters were motivated based on Ethnicity, as political party activists pointed out how voters tended to vote for candidates who shared the same ethnicity as them.
 This led to ethnic coalition-building, symbols and appeals, with campaigns appealing to the biggest ethnic groups in a particular locality if they wished to win office there, This is because of Medan having a diverse ethnic make up, and with 20 candidates coming from more than 10 ethnic groups, ethnicity had the capability to be a driving force behind voter behaviour.
 Religion also played a large part in the election especially in the second runnoff election.
 Rahudman Harahap was a Muslim, and being from the majority religious group in Medan, and his supporters urging Muslims to vote for him by framing the election as a contest between Muslims and Kafir.
-It can been seen as favoring Harahap, and underming the campaigns of other candidates from minority religions, and theoes arguing for inclusivism and pluralism, therefore helping Harahap secure an electoral victory.
+It can be seen as favoring Harahap, and undermining the campaigns of other candidates from minority religions, and theoes arguing for inclusivism and pluralism, therefore helping Harahap secure an electoral victory.
 During Harahap's tenure, he enforced regulations on the ban of animal husbandry within city limits and aquaculture ponds on the city's shoreline.
 The ban on animal husbandry in particular involved crackdowns on pig farms in the city, but after the crackdown faced significant local opposition, it was shelved.

 In April 2013, Harahap was investigated for a corruption case dating to his time as regional secretary in Central Tapanuli.
 His position as mayor was nonactivated by Minister of Home Affairs Gamawan Fauzi on 10 May 2013.
 Harahap was sentenced to five years' prison for the case in 2014.
 While still in prison, Harahap was further sentenced to ten years prison in 2017 for the transfer of PT KAI-owned land in Medan during his tenure as mayor.